James Longstreet: Campaign plans

 There is conflicting evidence for the veracity of Longstreet's account.
 It was written years after the campaign and is affected by hindsight, both of the results of the battle and of heavy postbellum criticism.
-In letters of the time, Longstreet made no reference to such a bargain with Lee.
+In letters of the time, Longstreet made no reference to such a bargain.
 In April 1868, Lee said that he "had never made any such promise, and had never thought of doing any such thing".
 Yet in his post-battle report, Lee wrote, "It had not been intended to fight a general battle at such a distance from our base, unless attacked by the enemy."

 The Army of Northern Virginia was reorganized after Jackson's death.
-Two division commanders, Richard S. Ewell and A. P. Hill, were promoted to lieutenant general and assumed command of the Second and the newly created Third Corps respectively.
+Two division commanders, Richard S. Ewell and A.P.
+Hill, were promoted to lieutenant general and assumed command of the Second and the newly created Third Corps respectively.
 Longstreet's First Corps gave up R.H.
 Anderson's division during the reorganization, leaving Longstreet with the divisions of Hood, McLaws, and Pickett.

 After determining that an advance north was inevitable, Longstreet dispatched the scout Henry Thomas Harrison, whom he had met during the Suffolk Campaign, to gather information.
 He paid Harrison in gold and told him that he "did not care to see him till he could bring information of importance".
 Ewell's corps led the army north, followed by Longstreet's and Hill's.
-The First Corps crossed the Potomac River from June 25 to June 26.
+The First Corps crossed the Potomac River from June 25 to 26.
 Harrison reported to Longstreet on the evening of June 28 and was instrumental in warning the Confederates that the Army of the Potomac was advancing north to meet them more quickly than they had anticipated, and was already gathered around Frederick, Maryland.
 Lee was initially skeptical, but the report prompted him to order the immediate concentration of his army north of Frederick near Gettysburg, Pennsylvania.
 Harrison also brought news that Hooker had been replaced as commander of the Army of the Potomac by Meade.